collective-intelligence-lab/intelliproof/README.md

 - Use get_node_cred instead of get_claim_cred (more efficient)
 - Enable drag and drop of supporting docs onto nodes
-- Reziseable nodes
+- resizeable nodes
 - Potential layout locks, snap to a left - right layout format

+TO DO (Anesu):

+- Add back extract content in evidence
+- Features list + how to interact with graph
+- Allow user to see what they're typing on node
-- Chat save functionality (low priority)
+- Empty log (low priority)

-TO DO (Kabir):

--
+- re-deployment